 The text is large, the design is minima, and it gets the point across.
 You clearly know that every dollar you spend will earn you a point, and 20 of those points will get you a dollar off.
 There is no confusion here.
-The top section of PK’s program goes to show that with a loyalty explainer page sometimes less is more.
-The rest of their explainer page is really good too.
-I would recommend checking out the full explainer page for some inspiration.
+This section of Klova’s program goes to show that less is more with an explainer page.

 3. Have a Clear Call to Action

 Your explainer page should be catering to two types of people.
 Those who are members and want to learn more.
-But also to those who are evaluating whether to enroll in your program.
+But also to those who are evaluating if they want to enroll in your program or not.
 Since your explainer page will be acting as a sales pitch you will want to make sure you end it off right.

 This means that you should finish your explainer page with a very clear CTA.
 The CTA should instruct people to enroll in your program.
 Even if your page does an amazing job showcasing your program, you still might lose a potential member if they are not sure how to sign up.
 Make it blatantly obvious that you want someone to sign up, and show them how.